-Lets you modify the transparency settings of the image as follows:
+Lets you modify the transparency settings of the image.
+Options available:

-Detect automatically: Uses the transparency settings stored in the picture file.
+Detect automatically: Reads the transparency settings stored in the picture file and displays the image accordingly.
 Note: Only files in GIF or PNG format can contain transparency settings.

 No transparency: Ignores the transparency settings stored in the picture file.
 Even pictures containing transparent areas will not be displayed transparently.